MA in Medical Sciences: Benefits

 - Please see the Class Schedule for the MAMS classes listed each year.
 Class Schedules (PDF)

-Applicants must have a minimum undergraduate GPA of 3.0 and an MCAT Score of 25.
+Applicants must have a minimum undergraduate GPA of 3.0 and an MCAT Score of 25 for old MCAT and 500 with confidence band for new MCAT.
 Applicants whose qualifications do not meet both of these minimum requirements will not be considered for admission to the MAMS degree program.

 Given the rigorous nature of our graduate Biology and Chemistry coursework students are strongly encouraged to have additional Biochemistry, Anatomy, Genetics, Cell Biology and/or Physiology courses as preparation for our program.
 One year of college level mathematics is required, the most competitive students have completed mathematics through Calculus.
 Each student’s individual record of academic achievement, clinical preparation, and self assessment will be evaluated by graduate faculty members, and weakness in one or a few areas of preparation will not preclude a positive admissions decision.
 However incomplete applications slow the review process, thus please maintain close contact with Graduate Professional Enrollment Management email@example.com to ensure that your application is complete.